Mid Century Bungalow Living Room: Get The Look! (Plus my design process)

 The Design Process: Where to begin

-The first step for me in any endeavor can be summed up with the old adage: 'know your audience.'
+The first step for me in any endeavor can be summed up with the old adage: 'Know your audience.'
 Before I even began to search for Airbnb design inspiration, I sat down and mapped out who would be staying in this 3 bedroom bungalow.
-(I go into detail about how to go about defining your ideal guest and why that's an important element to Airbnb ownership success in my Airbnb Design E-Course.)
+(I go into detail about how to go about defining your ideal guest and why that's an important element to Airbnb ownership success in my Airbnb Design E-Course.
+Check the course out if you want an easy road map to designing a rental.)

-After I defined the details of our ideal guest down to their names, occupation and where they were traveling from, I was then able to start to search for design inspiration that would speak to these people directly.
+After I defined the details of our ideal guests down to their names, occupations, and where they were traveling from, I was then able to start to search for design inspiration that would speak to these people directly.

 This is how you attract the type of guests you'd like staying in your Airbnb.
 You design it for THEM.
 Not for you.

-I knew immediately the design style that would fit with my ideal customers preferences AND the houses unchangeable elements: Contemporary Cottage with Mid Century Elements (with a little boho glam layered in for added bling and charm.)
+I immediately knew the design style that would fit my ideal customers' preferences AND the house's unchangeable elements: Contemporary Cottage with Mid Century Elements (with a little boho glam layered in for added charm).

-Also, here are a few of my favorite Airbnb properties to check out for some additional inspiration!
+And for even more design inspiration, here are a few of my favorite Airbnb properties to check out:

 Airbnb: Renovated Historic Sandstone Home with Plunge Pool